Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 |line|intersection two planes|l = pl1 ^ pl2|6-8, 10, 11, 13 part of 2-blades|
 |point pair|intersection three spheres|pp = s1 ^ s2 ^ s3|16-25 3-blades|

+In IPNS mode, the role of ^ is intersection.

 A point is a sphere with 0 radius, so the properties are similar.

 As example, a circle uses all 2-blades, array elements 6...15, wheres as dual representation (OPNS) it uses all 3-blades, array elements 16...25.